pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 the operation of a semantic database as part of OpenBiodiv.
 The data model consists of:

-1. A formal OWL ontology, called from here on *OpenBiodiv Core Ontology*, introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.
+1. A formal ontology, called from here on *OpenBiodiv Core Ontology*, introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.